SDSC-ORD/fsopxRRead/README.md

 - `metadata.json` : this file stores the metadata redundance free in the default language
 - `metadata-en.json`: a file where the metadata is translated to the given locale
-- `en.json`: for every languages in the px cube `LANGUAGES` a file with string translations is
-  derived: these string translations were used to translate the metadata
 - `data-en.csv`: a csv file with the data and the headers in the chosen locale

 ### Examples